mehmandarov/mehmandarov.github.io/about.md

 ## Rustam Mehmandarov

 _**Passionate computer scientist.
-Chief engineer, and a competency network coordinator for IT architecture and integration at work.
+Senior technologist and architect.
 Community builder.
 Course instructor.
 Speaker.
-Java Champion.
-Google Developer Expert (GDE) for Cloud.**_
+Java Champion, Google Developer Expert (GDE) for Cloud, Docker Captain, Oracle ACE Pro.**_

-_**I am involved in several developer communities – both as an organiser, co-organiser, mentor, and as a program committee member for various national and international IT conferences and other events and meetups.**_
+_**I am involved in several developer communities – both as an organiser, co-organiser, mentor, and as a program committee member for various national and international IT conferences and other events.**_

 ---

 ## About me

-I hold a bachelor's and a master's degree in Computer Science from the University of Oslo.
-I have been working as a developer, lead programmer, and architect for over fourteen years.
+I hold a bachelor's and master's degree in Computer Science from the University of Oslo and have been in the industry for over 20 years — building complex, business-critical solutions that actually work in practice, and keep working over time.

-In addition to being passionate about agile development, web development, architecture and geographical information systems, I am also a guru of both Linux and Windows worlds.
+Most of my work sits at the intersection of architecture, cloud, data, AI, and security.
+A lot of it is about modernization — helping existing platforms evolve or migrate to something more scalable and robust.
+That covers everything from container-based architectures and automated delivery pipelines to secure platform setups and cloud strategy.
+Security, access management, and compliance?
+Baked in from the start, not bolted on later.
+AI and data-driven services often play a natural role in these architectures, and I care a lot about responsible use, data quality, and clear security mechanisms.

-In my spare time, I work with developer communities both as an organiser, co-organiser, mentor, and as a program committee member for various national and international IT conferences and other events and meetups.
-I love cooperating and working closely with Google Developer Groups (GDGs), Java User Groups (JUGs) and other communities around the world.
+A big part of my job is making complex system landscapes more understandable and manageable — establishing clear structures, boundaries, and principles around integrations, distributed systems, and data modeling that can withstand further development over time.

-Previously, I have been leading for three years and otherwise involved (for quite a bit longer) in the world’s biggest community-driven Java conference – JavaZone; and during the past years, being leader, second-in-command, and board member of the Norwegian Java User Group – javaBin.
-I was also one of the founders and organizers of the annual conference hackathon Arctic IoT Challenge in Oslo, Norway.
+Beyond that, sharing knowledge is a big driver for me.
+I speak at national and international conferences about real-world challenges in cloud, architecture, AI, and security, and I enjoy making complex topics accessible and practical.
+I am also active in developer communities — as an organiser, mentor, and program committee member for conferences and meetups, working closely with Google Developer Groups (GDGs), Java User Groups (JUGs), and other communities worldwide.

-Apart from that, I enjoy sharing my knowledge with others, working out, as well as coding in Python and Java [but not simultaneously].
+On the community side, I have previously led and served on the board of javaBin (the Norwegian Java User Group), and been involved with JavaZone (the world's biggest community-driven Java conference) for years — three of those leading the conference.
+I also co-founded the Arctic IoT Challenge hackathon.
+These days, I am a lead organiser of GDG Cloud Oslo (Google Developer Group meetup for Cloud).

-In addition to programming languages, I also enjoy natural languages.
-I fluently speak Norwegian, English, Russian, and Azerbaijani.
+Outside of tech: working out, exploring natural languages (fluent in Norwegian, English, Russian, and Azerbaijani; conversational and basic in quite a few more), and coding.

 ---

 ## Talks

-I frequently speak at both national and international conferences, meetups, as well as events at various universities.
+I frequently speak at national and international conferences, meetups, and events at various universities.

 You can find most of the events with my participation and talks [here][1].